IndrashisChatterjee/Surprise-Housing/README.md

 ## Acknowledgements
 - This project was part of the Graded Assignment from MS ML & AI IIITB & LJMU
-- This project was based on Advanced Regression tutorial in MS ML & AI by IIITB & LJMU
+- This project was based on Advanced Regression tutorial in MS ML & AI by IIITB & LJMU.

 ## Contact
 Created by [@IndrashisChatterjee] - feel free to contact me!